Financial-Times/origami/README.md

 <span class="o-icons-icon o-icons-icon--plus"></span>
 ```

-When using CSS classes, it isn't possible to set a colour for the icon or to specify a size for the PNG fallback.
+When using CSS classes, it isn't possible to set a colour for the icon or to specify a size.
 The defaults are 'black' for the icon colour and '128px' for the width and height.

 #### Using the Sass mixins with your own CSS

-This option has the added flexibility of supporting coloured icons and PNG fallbacks of any size.
+This option has the added flexibility of supporting coloured icons of any size.

 ```scss
 // public/bundle.scss